 Biography

-Nicole Fontaine was born on 16 January 1942 in Normandy.
-She received her Law degree in 1962 and was awarded both a diploma from the Paris Institute of Political Studies in 1964 and a doctorate in public law in 1969.
-She is registered to practise as a lawyer in Hauts-de-Seine.
+Nicole Fontaine was born in Normandy, France, on 16 January 1942.
+She received her law degree in 1962 and was awarded both a diploma from the Paris Institute of Political Studies in 1964 and a doctorate in public law in 1969.
+She was a lawyer and a member of the bar of the department of Hauts-de-Seine.

-On a national level, Fontaine was responsible for relations between the private education sector and the public authorities at the Secrétariat général de l'Enseignement catholique (Catholic Education Secretariat), in the capacity of legal adviser, then of Deputy Secretary-General from 1972 to 1981 and chief representative from 1981 to 1984.
+On a national level, Fontaine was responsible for relations between the private education sector and the public authorities at the Secrétariat général de l'Enseignement catholique (General Secretariat for Catholic Education), in the capacity of legal adviser, then of Deputy Secretary-General from 1972 to 1981 and chief representative from 1981 to 1984.

 • 1984-1989: Elected Member of the European Parliament